 Significant progress has been made towards evaluating the socio-economic and, perhaps even more, the ecological impacts of aquaculture.
 A wide range of data and tools have been obtained and developed with a view to achieving sustainability objectives, although less progress has been made towards utilizing this information to influence management decisions.
-In addition, approaches to evaluating aquaculture often to not take an interdisciplinary approach, which is necessary to capture the complexity of aquaculture scenarios.
+In addition, approaches to evaluating aquaculture often do not take an interdisciplinary approach, which is necessary to capture the complexity of the linkages between aquaculture operations and their broader environment (economic, social, institutional and natural).

-In order to address these needs, the SGSA has developed a preliminary framework for an integrated assessment of the socio-economic dimensions of aquaculture, shown in Figure 1.
-Although the focus of the SGSA is socio-economic, the group recognizes the importance of adopting an integrated approach that emphasises the interrelationship between the human and ecological dimensions of aquaculture, i.e. the socio-ecological perspective.
-The proposed framework is designed to make best use of existing data and scientific tools, some of which are highlighted in the following sub-sections, with a view to ensuring the most efficient use of science for decision-making.
+In order to address these needs, the SGSA has developed a framework for an integrated assessment of the socio-economic dimensions of aquaculture, shown in Figure 1.
+Although the focus of the SGSA is socio-economic, the group recognizes the importance of adopting an integrated approach that emphasises the interrelationship between the human and ecological dimensions of aquaculture, i.e. the socialecological perspective.
+The proposed framework is designed to make best use of existing data and scientific tools, some of which are highlighted in the following subsections, with a view to ensuring the most efficient use of science for decisionmaking.
 The framework is applicable to multiple spatial scales, ranging from individual farms to addressing global impacts.
-Scale is not viewed as a dimension that can be pre-determined, rather, it is a dynamic characteristic of the social-ecological system which will be defined by the aquaculture scenario and key variables identified in the benthic habitats below a cage will be mainly localized whereas the impacts of sales on international markets will have a global scope).
+Scale is not viewed as a dimension that can be pre-determined, but rather, as a dynamic characteristic of the social-ecological system which will be defined by the aquaculture scenario and key variables identified in the assessment stage (e.g. the impacts of the accumulation of organic material on the benthic habitats below a cage will be mainly localized whereas the impacts of sales on international markets will have a global scope).